flaviolanzafame/powerup-web-redesign/README.md

 in whole or in part, is strictly prohibited without prior written permission from the authors.

 See [LICENSE](LICENSE) for details.

-> The PowerUp logo and brand assets are property of PowerUp ASD and are used here with permission.

 ---